 We deploy commodity technology systems in a wide range of sizes, suited to a variety of scientific workflows.
 These systems leverage industry advances and open-source software standards and many are customized with large memory nodes, GPUs, or other accelerators.
 These clusters are modular in nature and they provide a common programming model.
 Hardware components are carefully selected for performance, usability, manageability, and reliability, and are then integrated and supported using a strategy that evolved from practical experience.
 LLNL has deployed dozens of very large Linux clusters since 2001—some of the largest on the planet—with Ruby currently being or highest CPU-only cluster on the Top500 list at nearly 6 petaflops.
 The 291-node Corona cluster has two generations of GPUs and a peak rate of CPU+GPU of 11.3 petaflops.

-We also deploy specialized visualization, high-memory, and big data machines and artificial intelligence accelerators, two such systems are the SambaNova accelerator for Corona and the Cerebras chip integrated into Lassen.
+We also deploy specialized visualization, high-memory, and big data machines and artificial intelligence accelerators, two such systems are the SambaNova accelerator for Corona and the Cerebras wafer-scale engine integrated into Lassen.

 For more on our work with these promising new technologies, click the Emerging Architectures topic here or on any related project, news article, or people highlight.

 File Systems and Storage